heedley/ubuntu-setup/README.markdown

 Usage
 -----

-Before you start, make sure you're runing this script in a fresh Ubuntu install.
+Before you start, make sure you're running this script in a fresh Ubuntu install.

 You should be logged as root.
 If you have a VPS, then you probably have a root account.
 If you're running an Ubuntu Server on your own, you have to enable the root account.